radview/webload-documentation/docs/recorder/configuring_recorder_options.md

 The following table describes the tabs in the Default and Current Project Options dialog box.

-*Table 14: Default and Current Project Options Dialog Box Tabs*
+*Table: Default and Current Project Options Dialog Box Tabs*

 |**Tab**|**Description**|
 | :- | :- |